|Back to projects|

 The inputs are down-converted by mixing with a quadrature NCO.
 NCO rate is set close to input frequency, but cannot remain exactly equal, so the baseband signal is close to but rarely at zero frequency.
 The CORDIC output is phase noise superimposed on a gentle linear ramp, the gradient of which depends on the small unavoidable difference between input frequency and NCO rate.

 The first neat trick is to make a differential measurement between DUT and reference, by subtracting their phases.
 The phase noise of the sampling clock is cancelled-out.
-The quality of the measurement depends on the reference, not the ADC clock.
-Although the phases are subtracted, since the noises are uncorrelated, their powers add.
-So the result is the sum of DUT and reference noise.
-This is why the reference should be an order of magnitude quieter than the DUT.
-But the ADC clock requirement is less exacting.
+The quality of the measurement depends on the reference, not the ADC clock, which can be slightly inferior.
+Although phases are subtracted, uncorrelated noise powers add.
+The result is the sum of DUT and reference noise.
+The reference can be an order of magnitude quieter than the DUT, or, if two identical oscillators are compared, half the power (-3dB) can be attributed to each.

 Cancelling clock noise still leaves ADC quantisation noise and thermal noise, which raise the noise floor above -150 dBc/Hz, as already mentioned.